Canvas Instructor Guide

 Accommodate UBC exams in Canvas

-If the Centre for Accessibility (UBC Vancouver) or the Disability Resource Centre (UBC Okanagan) has contacted you regarding a student who requires exam accommodations, you can add time extensions and allow multiple attempts on Canvas exams for that individual.
-Instructions are dependent on the type of Canvas quiz you set up: Classic or New.
-(We recommend always using Classic.)
+If the Centre for Accessibility (UBC Vancouver) or the Disability Resource Centre (UBC Okanagan) has contacted you regarding a student who requires exam accommodations, you can add time extensions and allow multiple attempts in Canvas for that individual.

 Tips